Announcement: New Prayer Books Available

 The cult of Isis.

-An Egyptian religion based on the mother goddess, was absorbed by Christianity by replacing Isis with Mary.
-Many titles used for Isis, such as "Queen of Heaven", "Mother of God" and "Theotokos" ("God-bearer"), were attributed to Mary.
+An Egyptian religion based on the mother goddess was absorbed by Christianity, replacing Isis with Mary.
+Many titles used for Isis, such as "Queen of Heaven," "Mother of God," and "Theotokos" ("God-bearer"), were attributed to Mary.

-Mary has been given a very important role in the Catholic Christian faith , far beyond that which is attributed to her in the Holy Bible.
-This is intended to attract the worshipers of Isis to a faith that they would not otherwise have adopted.
+Mary has been given a very important role in the Catholic Christian faith , far beyond that attributed to her in the Holy Bible.
+This is intended to attract worshippers of Isis to a faith they would not otherwise have adopted.

-Many temples of Isis were in fact converted into temples dedicated to Mary.
+Many temples of Isis were indeed converted into temples dedicated to Mary.
 The first clear indications of Catholic Mariology appear in the writings of Origen.
 Origen lived in Alexandria, Egypt, which was the main center of the cult of Isis.

 Mithraism.

-One of the key aspects of Mithraism was a sacrificial meal that consisted of eating the flesh and drinking the blood of a bull.
-Mithras, the god of Mithraism, was "present" in the flesh and blood of the bull.
-This food was eaten in order to grant salvation to those who shared in the sacrificial meal.
-Mithras also had seven "sacraments," so the similarities between Mithraism and Roman Catholicism are too many.
+One of the key aspects of Mithraism was a sacrificial meal that involved eating the flesh and drinking the blood of a bull.
+Mithras, the god of Mithraism, was "present" in the bull's flesh and blood.
+This food was eaten to grant salvation to those who shared the sacrificial meal.
+Mithras also had seven "sacraments," so the similarities between Mithraism and Roman Catholicism are too numerous.

-Constantine and his successors found a "Christian" imitation of the sacrificial meal of Mithraism in the concept of the Last Supper or Christian Communion.
+Constantine and his successors found a "Christian" imitation of the Mithraic sacrificial meal in the concept of the Last Supper or Christian Communion.
 The Romanization of the Last Supper completed the transition to a sacrificial consumption of Jesus Christ.
 It is known today as the Catholic Mass or Eucharist.

 Henotheism.

-Roman sailors were often worshipers of Neptune, the god of the oceans.
-When the Catholic Church suppressed Roman paganism, they simply replaced the pantheon of gods with saints.
-The pantheon of gods had a god of love, a god of peace, a god of war, a god of strength, and a god of wisdom, etc.
+Roman sailors were often worshippers of Neptune, the god of the oceans.
+When the Catholic Church abolished Roman paganism, it simply replaced the pantheon of gods with saints.
+The pantheon of gods had a god of love, a god of peace, a god of war, a god of strength, a god of wisdom, and so on.

 Much like the pantheon, the Catholic Church has a saint who is "responsible" for each of these and many other categories.
 Since many Roman cities had a specific god, the Catholic Church also provided "patron saints" for cities.